UkawaJun/UJMouse/README.md

 # UJMouse

-A human-like mouse movement library built on **real human trajectories**.
-Zero training, no deep-learning framework, pure Python.

-Each move = pick 3 real trajectories at random → blend with weights → stretch to the target.
-Different every time, and it keeps the micro-jitter and acceleration of a real human.
+> Human-like mouse movement via **random convex combination of real trajectories** · zero training · pure Python · different every time

+Unlike the countless Bézier-curve solutions out there, UJMouse **reuses trajectories actually drawn by humans** — each move blends 3 random real trajectories and stretches them to the target.
+Because the base is human-drawn, the micro-jitter, acceleration, and end-of-move deceleration are there for free, far more natural than a function-synthesized curve.
 Simple enough to read once and reproduce.

+<sub>📌 This is one module from a set of personal practice projects built between Jul–Nov 2025.</sub>

 > ⚠️ Built for automation testing, demos, and lightweight cases where mouse behavior **isn't strictly analyzed**.
 Does **not** claim to bypass industrial anti-bot systems (reCAPTCHA v3, DataDome, etc.).
 See [Limitations](#limitations).